 If you do not want this to happen, please disable the feature.
 With the feature disabled, however, you will have to manually input the First and Last name of that new record in Infusionsoft before you integrate to avoid errors when creating NetSuite records.

 Did this article answer your question?

-Got more questions about setting up your Sync Profile?
+Got more questions about setting up your Set Up?
 Book a call with our experts today below!